mshojafar/sourcecodes/Zhou2021AFED-EF_Sourcecode/README.txt

 Follow these steps:

-1. Inatall CloudSim toolkit and Eclipse IDE and set the required Machine environemnt (please see cloudsim help).
+1. Install CloudSim toolkit and Eclipse IDE and set the required Machine environemnt (please see cloudsim help).
 2. Open this project in your Eclipse IDE.
 3.	modify some classes and  functions ( for example:  class RunnerAbstract,  PowerVmAllocationPolicyMigrationAbstract, class PowerVmAllocationPolicyMigrationAbstract,  optimizeAllocation, public PowerHost findHostForVm );
 4. Run and obtain the experimental results:

 Experiment name: 20110303_KMeansMadIQR_mmt_1.0
 Number of hosts: 800